 The Ontario Veterinary College, along with every other College at the University of Guelph, has faculty representatives on the One Health Institute Advisory Board.
 The One Health Institute's partners include the Arrell Food Institute, Centre for Advancing Responsible and Ethical Artificial Intelligence, Centre for Public Health and Zoonoses, Guelph Institute for Developmental Studies, Guelph Institute for Environmental Research, and the G360 Institute for Groundwater Research.

-3. Is there a process by which communities disproportionately impacted by climate change and environmental injustice give input or make decisions about the research agenda at your veterinary school?

-- Yes, there is a process in which community members impacted by climate and environmental injustice have decision-making power in the climate + environmental research agenda. - Yes, there is a process in which community members impacted by climate and environmental injustice advise the climate + environmental research agenda. - No, but there are current efforts to establish a process for community members to advise or make decisions on the research agenda. - There is no process, and no efforts to create such a process.
+3 2.3.
+Is there a process by which communities disproportionately impacted by climate change and environmental injustice give input or make decisions about the research agenda at your institution?
+Yes, there is a process in which community members impacted by climate and environmental injustice have decision-making power in the climate + environmental research agenda.
+(3 points) Yes, there is a process in which community members impacted by climate and environmental injustice advise the climate + environmental research agenda.
+(2 points) No, but there are current efforts to establish a process for community members to advise or make decisions on the research agenda.
+(1 points) There is no process, and no efforts to create such a process.
+(0 points) Score Assigned:

 The Ontario Veterinary College does not have a research agenda per se, as faculty lead their own research programs (although there is a strategic plan).
 There are many researchers who garner input from vulnerable communities as part of their research process.
-However, there is no formalized process in place and to our knowledge, no effort to establish one.

-4. Does your institution have a planetary health website that centralizes ongoing and past research related to health and the environment?

-- There is an easy-to-use, adequately comprehensive website that centralizes various campus resources related to health and the environment including all of the following: upcoming events, leaders in planetary health at your institution, and relevant funding opportunities.

-There is a website that attempts to centralize various campus resources related to health and the - There is a website that attempts to centralize various campus resources related to health and the environment, but it is hard-to-use, not updated, or not adequately comprehensive. - The institution has an Office of Sustainability website that includes some resources related to health and the environment. - 0 There is no website.
+However, there is no formalized process in place and currently, no effort to establish one.
+0 2.4.
+Does your institution have a planetary health website that centralises ongoing and past research related to health and the environment?
+There is an easy-to-use, adequately comprehensive website that centralises various campus resources related to health and the environment including all of the following: upcoming events, leaders in planetary health at your institution, and relevant funding opportunities.
+(3 points) There is a website that attempts to centralise various campus resources related to health and the environment, but it is hard-to-use, not updated, or not adequately comprehensive.
+(2 points) The institution has an Office of Sustainability website that includes some resources related to health and the environment.
+(1 point) 0 There is no website.
+(0 points) Score Assigned:

 The University of Guelph's One Health Institute website includes several web pages that comprise resources related to health and the environment.
 This includes events, news, seminars, ongoing research, and funding opportunities.
 The Guelph Institute for Environmental Research similarly has a comprehensive website.

-5. Has your institution recently hosted a conference or symposium on topics related to planetary health?
-Yes, the veterinary school has hosted at least one conference or symposium on topics related to planetary health in the past year.
+2.5.
+Has your institution recently hosted a conference or symposium on topics related to planetary health?
 Yes, the institution has hosted at least one conference or symposium on topics related to planetary health in the past year.
-Yes, the institution has hosted a conference on topics related to planetary health in the past three years.
-The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event.
-No, the institution has not hosted a conference on topics related to planetary health in the past three years.
+(4 points) Yes, the institution has hosted at least one conference or symposium on topics related to sustainable healthcare/vetcare in the past year.
+(3 points) Yes, the institution has hosted a conference on topics related to planetary health / sustianable healthcare/vetcare in the past three years.
+(2 points) The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event.
+(1 point) No, the institution has not hosted a conference on topics related to planetary health in the past three years.
+(0 points) Score Assigned: